dimagi/commcare-hq/README.md

 ### Downloading and configuring CommCare HQ

+(If you are setting up a production install of CommCare HQ, start from "Running CommCare HQ".)

 Once all the dependencies are in order, please do the following:

     git clone git@github.com:dimagi/commcare-hq.git